What’s driving increases to the budget? The following are the drivers for 2026:

 New Tax Revenue

-Growth or Non-Market Change (NMC), which represents an estimate of increases in taxable values unrelated to market increases, as not been included in the draft financial plan.
-As a preliminary placeholder included in the adjustments and amendments to the Draft Financial Plan, staff are including $134,000 for 2025 growth.
+Growth or Non-Market Change (NMC), which represents an estimate of increases in taxable values unrelated to market increases, has been estimated at $309,500.
 This figure will be further refined as updated information is received from BC Assessment.